Smith College Botanic Garden

 SDS 271 Programming for Data Science in Python (4 Credits)

 This course covers the skills and tools needed to process, analyze and visualize data in Python and work on collaborative projects.
 Topics include functional and object oriented programming in Python, data wrangling in Pandas, visualization in Matplotlib in seaborn, as well as creating a reproducible workflow: debugging, testing and documenting programs, and effectively using version control.
 The major goal for the course is to create a viable, open-source Python package like those in the Python Package Index (PyPI).
 Prerequisites: SDS 192 and CSC 110.
 Enrollment limited to 40.
-(E) {M}
+Mathematics

 Fall, Spring, Variable